Deepak-Perla/Deepak-Perla/README.md

 - 🌱 I’m currently learning DSA & DAA Topics in Java.

 - 🤔 Ask me about Web 3.0.
-Even I will learn with you.
+We'll learn together.

 - 👨‍💻 All of my projects are available at [--click me](https://github.com/Deepak-Perla)